 Enhancements to full-text indexing

-OceanBase Database has supported full-text indexing in MySQL-compatible mode since V4.3.1.
-As the version evolved, additional features and enhancements were introduced.
+OceanBase Database V4.3.1 introduced full-text indexing in MySQL mode, and subsequent versions have added various features and extensions.
 V4.3.5 BP1 introduces the built-in Chinese

 IKtokenizer, supportingsmartandmax_wordtokenization modes.
-It also allows adding new tokenizers via plugins.
+It also allows adding new tokenizers as plugins.
 The new version supports thePARSER_PROPERTIESconfiguration at the table level for full-text indexes.
-In addition to the existing natural language mode, it introduces the boolean mode, which can be enabled using theIN BOOLEAN MODEkeyword inMATCH AGAINSTqueries.
+In addition to the existing natural language mode for full-text index queries, it now supports the boolean mode, which can be enabled using theIN BOOLEAN MODEkeyword inMATCH AGAINST.
 This mode supports boolean operators such as+,-,(), and no operator, as well as nested operations.
-Furthermore, the new version supports full-text indexes participating in index merge, improving query performance through index union merge.
-It also optimizes the update and deletion scenarios for full-text indexes on the main table, enhancing the performance of these operations.
+Furthermore, full-text indexes can now participate in index merge, improving query performance through index union merge.
+The new version also optimizes the update and deletion scenarios for full-text indexes on the primary table, enhancing the performance of these operations.

 Materialized view enhancements